ykk136/klogg/DOCUMENTATION.md

 Highlighter configuration can be exported to a file and imported on another machine.
 Each set is identified by unique id.
 Only new sets are imported from the file.
+Please export the file with a `.conf` extension to ensure *klogg* will be able to import it.

 ### Color labels